pytorch/pytorch.github.io/_features/hybrid-front-end.md

       my_script_module.save("my_script_module.pt")
   ```

-summary-home: TorchScript provides a seamless transition between eager mode and graph mode to accelerate the path to production.
+summary-home: Transition seamlessly between eager and graph modes with TorchScript, and accelerate the path to production with TorchServe.
 featured-home: true

 ---